Pierre Graber: Political career

 On 1 August 1975, he signed the Helsinki Final Act of the CSCE on behalf of Switzerland.
 At his initiative, Switzerland recognized North Vietnam and North Korea.
 Graber presided over the diplomatic conference that led to the adoption of the additional protocols to the Geneva Conventions in 1977.

 He faced the first terrorist attack on a Swissair plane in Zarqa, Jordan by members of the Popular Front for the Liberation of Palestine (PFLP) in 1970.
-In this context, in 1970, he is said to have made contact, through Jean Ziegler and without the knowledge of the other members of the Federal Council, with the head of foreign policy of the Palestine Liberation Organization (PLO), Farouk Kaddoumi.
+In this context, Graber was alleged, by NZZ Journalist Marcel Gyr (in his 2016 book titled Schweizer Terrorjahre: Das geheime Abkommen mit der PLO) to have made contact, through Jean Ziegler and without the knowledge of the other members of the Federal Council, with the head of foreign policy of the Palestine Liberation Organization (PLO), Farouk Kaddoumi.
 An unofficial agreement, of which the other members of the Swiss government were not informed, was apparently reached.
-According to the terms of this agreement, Switzerland must remain spared from Palestinian terrorism but undertakes to support the PLO in its efforts to gain diplomatic recognition at the United Nations headquarters in Geneva.
-In the process, Switzerland decided not to file a complaint against a Palestinian suspect in the attack on Swissair Flight 330 in Würenlingen.
+According to the terms of this agreement, Switzerland would remain spared from Palestinian terrorism but would in return support the PLO in its efforts to gain diplomatic recognition at the United Nations headquarters in Geneva and would further agree not to file a criminal complaint against Palestinian suspects in the attack on Swissair Flight 330 in Würenlingen.
+However, in a 2016 inquiry, the Swiss parliament found no evidence of such a deal ever being agreed upon.
+Fritz Blankart, who served as Swiss State Secretary in 1970, also rejected the existence of such a deal.
+Swiss historians Sacha Zala, Thomas Bürgisser and Yves Steiner, published an article in the Swiss Journal of History calling the existence of the deal "highly implausible".

 After retiring, he gave his opinion on major occasions including Switzerland's unsuccessful attempt to join the United Nations in 1986.